Why Thinking Poorly of Others Affects Your Own State

 The brain does not always distinguish between:

-physical threat
+-physical threat

-and social/emotional threat
+-and social/emotional threat

 As a result, repeated negative judgment can keep the stress system more active than necessary.